lugu/flashdown/samples/sample.md

 Example: 𒄀𒆠𒌵𒆤  (E a ni): "her Temple"

 # Concept of **yin** and **yang**

+Yin & Yang
-A concept of dualism, describing how seemingly opposite or contrary forces may actually be _complementary_, _interconnected_, and _interdependent_ in the natural world.
+: A concept of dualism, describing how seemingly opposite or contrary forces may actually be _complementary_, _interconnected_, and _interdependent_ in the natural world.